coldplayz/alx-system_engineering-devops/0x19-postmortem/README.md

-# Apache Error-logging Failure Incident Report
+# Apache Server Outage Incident Report
 > The following presents an incident report on the recent return of 500 status codes by a docker container running Apache and WordPress.
 We are deeply sorry for all inconveniences and loss caused by this outage.

 ## Issue Summary